pk-fr/yakpro-po/README.md

 ## Hints for preparing your Software to be run obfuscated

     At first you can test obfuscating only variable names...

-    If you obfuscate functions, do not use: if (!function_exists('my_function'))
-        {
-            function my_function () { ... }
-        }
-    Instead use:
-        require_once "my_functions.php";
-    and put your functions in the my_function.php file.
-    If you do not do this way, the function name my_function will be obfuscated, but not the 'my_function' string within the function_exists call...

     If you obfuscate functions, do not use indirect function calls like